hansratzinger/make_jekyll/docs/publish_on_github.md

 3. Open the new directory with your editor, e.g. VSC

-4. Create /docs subdirectory and save here your files of your website.
+4. Create /docs subdirectory and save your files of your website here.

 5. Create an index.md file, explain the main issue of this site and save it to /docs.